anydotcrypto/docs.any.sender/docs/devTools/README.md

 Can be an ethers `JsonRpcProvider`, `AsyncSendable` or a json rpc url as a `string`.

 #### options?: DeployOptions
 An object containing options for the contract deployments.
-The parameter is optional.
+This parameter is optional.
 ```
 {
     funder?: string | number;